-Somatic practices promote integrated personal development — training students in processes for mindful embodied living — and complement disciplines of inquiry that primarily study knowledge about the human body and mind.
-Though relatively new to disciplines of Western thought, somatic practices are recognized in numerous ancient and contemporary cultures not only as beneficial to physical health, but also as methods for cultivation of mind and discovery of knowledge.
-Such experience may inform knowledge in such areas as biology, neuroscience, physics, psychology, philosophy, anthropology, and religious studies.
+Somatic practices promote integrated personal development by training students in processes for mindful, embodied living; they complement disciplines of inquiry and knowledge related to the human body and mind.
+Although these disciplines are relatively new to Western thought, somatic practices are recognized in numerous ancient and contemporary cultures not only as beneficial to physical health but also as methods for the cultivation of the mind and the discovery of knowledge.
+Such experience may inform and complement knowledge in such areas as biology, neuroscience, physics, psychology, philosophy, anthropology and religious studies.
 Somatic practices also have applied value in professions such as education, performing arts, athletics, medicine and physical therapy.

 The Certificate in Somatic Studies offers a diverse spectrum of established movement processes aimed at self-development, with courses taught by certified instructors in their respective disciplines.
 With the coordinator's approval, a maximum of 3 units of course work from other disciplines may be applied to the Certificate in Somatic Studies.

 Certificate in Somatic Studies

 The Certificate in Somatic Studies is composed of a minimum of 15 credit units of course work.
 This includes the required 2-unit course Dance 285 Introduction to Somatic Practices, which is an introductory survey of a variety of practices offered in the program that is complemented by lectures on related disciplines such as biology, philosophy and psychology.
-Students choose an additional 13 units from the courses noted below according to individual interests and goals.
-With the coordinator's approval, a maximum of 3 units of course work from related disciplines may be applied to the Certificate in Somatic Studies.
+Students choose an additional 13 units from the courses noted below according to their individual interests and goals.
+With the coordinator's approval, a maximum of 3 units of course work from related disciplines may be applied toward the Certificate in Somatic Studies.

-While courses for the Certificate in Somatic Studies are listed in the Dance program at Washington University, somatic practices do not require dance training, and are not aimed at public performance skills associated with such artistic disciplines or practices.
+Although courses for the Certificate in Somatic Studies are listed in the Dance program at Washington University, somatic practices do not require dance training and are not aimed at public performance skills associated with such artistic disciplines or practices.

 |Dance 106||Introduction to Dance as a Contemporary Art Form||2|